Heart of Texas Chapter

 Proceeds from the Chapter fund raising efforts were used to award educational scholarships to deserving students attending or planning to attend accredited schools of higher education, to Baylor University Army and Air Force Reserve Officer Training Corps (ROTC) cadets, to cadets in Junior ROTC (JROTC) units at five local area high schools, to the Heart of Texas Civil Patrol (CAP), and to multiple veterans’ programs in Central Texas.
 Funds for these programs were derived from the “Freedom Is Not Free” Golf Tournament held on June 10, 2023 at Cottonwood Creek Golf Course.

-Five of the scholarships were awarded during the chapter’s July 20th luncheon meeting at the Baylor Club.
+The four scholarships were awarded during the chapter’s Dinner Meeting at the Baylor Club on July 18, 2024.

-Hannah Vicars, a graduate of West High School, was awarded a “General Harry A. Goodall” scholarship” in the amount of $4,000.
-Hannah is attending Baylor University this fall.
+Kaylee McGuire was awarded a “General Harry A. Goodall” scholarship” in the amount of $4,500.
+Kaylee is attending Texas Tech University this fall.

-Alexandra Dworaczyk Fuentes was awarded a “Freedom Is Not Free” scholarship in the amount of $2,000 and is attending Texas A&M this fall.
+JaeAnn Hines was awarded a “Freedom Is Not Free” scholarship in the amount of $3,500 and she is attending Trinity University this fall.

-In addition to scholarships, the Chapter donated $1,000 each to The Baylor VETS Program, the Veteran’s One Stop, the Waco Chapter of the Disabled Veterans of America, $500 to the Stan Parker Foundation and $150 to the Special Forces Association (SFA) Chapter 93.
+In addition to scholarships, the Chapter donated $1,000 each to The Baylor VETS Program, the Veteran’s One Stop, and $500 to the Stan Parker Foundation.
 To support future leaders, Chapter also provided $3,500 in grants to Waco area ROTC/JROTC and CAP programs.
 To sustain its scholarship, grant and donation programs, the Chapter needs and looks forward to continued community support.
-The Heart of Texas Chapter, MOAA, is currently planning its next major 2024 fundraising event, the “Freedom Is Not Free” Golf Tournament, for Jun 8, 2024 at Waco’s Cottonwood Creek Golf Course.
+The Heart of Texas Chapter, MOAA, is currently planning its next major 2025 fundraising event, the “Freedom Is Not Free” Golf Tournament, for June 7, 2025, at Waco’s Cottonwood Creek Golf Course.

 The Heart of Texas Chapter of MOAA provides Scholarships and Financial Support to: